 32/.
 In Heaven, the Mother of God continues to care for her children.
 Throughout the centuries, countless miracles are attributed to her manifold intercession.
 At various times, God sends her to appear on earth to guide the Church.

 33/.
-At this very moment, as you bring her into your heart and speak with her, she is joyful beyond words.
+At this very moment, as you bring her and her history into your heart, and speak with her, she is joyful beyond words.

 In this work, the initials RSV indicate that the Scripture quotations are from the REVISED STANDARD VERSION BIBLE, Second Catholic Edition, copyright © 2006, by the Division of Christian Education of the National Council of the Churches of Christ in the United States of America.
 Used by permission.
 All rights reserved.